 In 2009 we recruited John Hawkes, who played bass, guitar, and sang.
 2009 also saw PBGB's first live performance.

-In 2010, we again upped the ante equipment wise.
-Neil convinced us to record directly to a Mac loaded with Logic software.
+In 2010 Neil convinced us to record directly to a Mac loaded with Logic software.
 2010 also saw us take a decision to play and record only original material.
 Chris Ralfs joined us on bass.

 Ken and Susie Vatcher moved to Pambula Beach in late 2010.
 Ken loves the concept of The Shed.
 He is a brilliant full time pro. drummer and has been a massive boon to PBGB.
 Welcome to the Family PBGB Ken!!